 Old Town Trolley Tour

-A great way to get an overview of the city and take in the San Diego highlights is the hop-on/hop-off Old Town Trolley Tour.
-This narrated two-hour driving tour includes all the San Diego points of interest: Old Town San Diego State Historic Park, San Diego Harbor, Seaport Village, Horton Plaza, Gaslamp Quarter, Coronado Island, Balboa Park and Little Italy.
+A great way to get an overview of the city and take in the highlights is the hop-on/hop-off Old Town Trolley Tour.
+This narrated two-hour driving tour includes all the points of interest: Old Town State Historic Park, the Harbor, Seaport Village, Horton Plaza, Gaslamp Quarter, Coronado Island, Balboa Park, and Little Italy.

-Overall, I was very impressed with the San Diego Trolley Tour.
+Overall, I was very impressed with the Trolley Tour.
 When we travel, we tend to be pretty independent and eschew these kind of tours.
-However, I can say that after many trips to San Diego over the years, I definitely learned a few things about the city and definitely enjoyed myself.
-This is one of the best things to do in San Diego and a great way to start your trip!
+However, I can say that after many trips here over the years, I definitely learned a few things about the city and definitely enjoyed myself.
+This is a great way to start your trip!

-At the top of many people’s San Diego highlights list is the San Diego Zoo.
-This world-renowned institution is truly something to see.
+At the top of many people’s list is the Zoo.
+This world-renowned institution is truly something to see and is a must if you are in San Diego with kids.
 In full disclosure, we really dislike zoos, but this one was pretty good.
 I don’t like the animals in concrete cages and there wasn’t much of that (except the rhinos and giraffes, which were so sad).
 The gorilla experience was great!
 We got to watch them play and eat their own feces!
 (Always a good time!)

-San Diego is the self-styled craft beer capital of the United States (other cities have more breweries and produce more beer – but don’t tell that to the folks in San Diego).
-However, San Diego County produce some exceptionally fine brews, mostly hop-heavy India Pale Ales (IPAs).
+This is the self-styled craft beer capital of the United States (other cities have more breweries and produce more beer – but don’t tell that to the folks here).
+However, the brewers here produce some exceptionally fine brews, mostly hop-heavy India Pale Ales (IPAs).

-Stone Brewing is the regional heavyweight and (arguably) the most popular of the San Diego breweries, but the smaller breweries like Arcana Brewing Company and Half Door Brewing Co. are turning out some seriously good beer.
-[If craft beer is your thing, check out our article on San Diego breweries.]
+Stone Brewing is the regional heavyweight and (arguably) the most popular of the breweries in the area, but the smaller breweries like Arcana Brewing Company and Half Door Brewing Co. are turning out some seriously good beer.
+If craft beer is your thing, check out our article on San Diego breweries.

-If you’re looking for culture, you should check out the Museum of Contemporary Art San Diego.
+If you’re looking for culture, you should check out the Museum of Contemporary Art.
 During one of our visits, the museum was showing the exhibit Phenomenal: California, Light, Space, Surface.
 I love contemporary art and the MCASD is a great museum – two buildings across the street from each other housing about 12 large rooms.

 This temporary exhibit prominently featured the work of local artist Robert Irwin, but I found Doug Wheeler’s large scale work “DW 68 VEN MCASD11” to be enthralling.
 The museum describes the piece as “a total surround of disembodied luminescence,” but I found the experience to be a bit like lying on the bottom of a swimming pool and staring up at the light at the surface.
 The Museum of Contemporary Art always has special exhibits, so stop in and check out some really cool art!